The best Dutch ovens explained

 Dutch oven vs French oven

+Dutch ovens and French ovens share the same shape and general aesthetic.
+In fact, a French oven (also known as a cocotte) is a form of round Dutch oven, with the main point of difference being the construction.
 While most Dutch ovens are made of cast iron, they are not necessarily made of enamelled cast iron, instead they can be constructed from seasoned cast iron or other materials like stainless steel.
 However, a French oven exclusively refers to a cast iron pot with an enamel coating.
-It is this enamel coating top brands like Le Creuset made famous through use of colour
+It is this enamel coating that was made famous by premium French made brands like Le Creuset and Chasseur, both with origins dating back to the 1920s.
+Still, to this day, these brands create exquisite handcrafted and hand painted cookware, ensuring each home cook around the world has their very own unique cast iron piece.

 Tips for cooking with enamelled cast iron

-Use it on any kitchen stovetop or in the oven up to 250C.
+1. Use it on any kitchen stovetop or in the oven up to 250C.

-Bring it to heat gradually.
+2. Increase heat gradually.
 Instant high heat can shock the enamel and crack it.

-For best results cook on a low to medium heat.
+3. For best results cook on a low to medium heat.

 Factors to consider when choosing a Dutch oven

-Colour choices.
-With a wide range of colours to select from, you’re bound to find one that best matches your kitchen decor.
+• Colour choices: With a wide range of colours to select from, you’re bound to find one that best matches your kitchen decor.
 Or why not add a few to your wishlist to mix and match later.

-Design.
-Are the handles easy to grip?
+• Design: Are the handles easy to grip?
 Does the lid have a knob or a handle?

-Care.
-Be sure to check whether your Dutch oven is dishwasher safe or requires hand washing only.
+• Care: Be sure to check whether your Dutch oven is dishwasher safe or requires hand washing only.

-Warranty.
-Does it come with a lifetime warranty?
+• Warranty: Does it come with a lifetime warranty?
 This can provide peace of mind when making an investment.

 The different uses of a Dutch oven